gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 Parameter | Default | Description
 --------- | ------- | -----------
-rawData | false | Pass true to include the cost data from the cloud provider's API in a property called `rawData`. max | 25 | Max number of results to return offset | 0 | Offset of records you want to load sort | name | Sort order
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load sort | name | Sort order